nus-cs2103-AY2122S1/tp/docs/UserGuide.md

 <div style="page-break-after: always;"></div>
 ### Adding Tags : `tag`

 Adds one or more tags to an existing contact in CONNECTIONS.
+Facilitates the organization of contacts into groups.

 #### Format:
 * `tag INDEX t/TAG [t/MORE_TAGS]…​`